samar-raj10/brand-ai-audit/brand-ai-readiness-audit/README.md

 ## How the entrypoint composes the skills

+The audit-orchestrator acts as the single entrypoint and coordinates the specialist skills through a structured pipeline.
+Each stage consumes the output of earlier stages rather than independently re-crawling or re-interpreting the website.

+1.Input & crawling: The orchestrator validates the supplied HTTP/HTTPS URL and invokes crawl-access to retrieve publicly accessible pages, discover additional URLs, and track accessible, blocked, and failed pages.

+2.Site understanding: The shared crawl data is passed to site-understanding, which builds a site profile and identifies relevant page types and entities.
+This context is then used to make downstream audits page-aware.

-The orchestrator first validates the URL and asks `crawl-access` for public page data.
-It then sends that shared crawl result to `site-understanding` and the deterministic audits: access, machine readability, entity facts, structured data, freshness, and engagement.
+3.Deterministic auditing: The orchestrator runs the core audits for machine readability, entity/fact quality, structured data, freshness, and engagement.
+These skills analyze the already-collected page data using their respective rules and produce structured findings with evidence.

-Next, entity facts and readable content go through `claim-extraction`.
-The resulting verification tasks are sent to `external-evidence` when Gemini is configured. `corroboration` compares the collected evidence with the claims.
-The orchestrator then combines all findings into the shared audit-result contract.
+4.Claim verification: Relevant entity facts and page content are passed through claim-extraction.
+Candidate claims are normalized into structured facts and semantically filtered so that only meaningful, potentially verifiable claims proceed to verification planning.

+5.External evidence & corroboration: Verification tasks are passed to external-evidence to locate independent public evidence when available. corroboration then compares the website claims against that evidence rather than treating first-party claims as automatically trustworthy.

+6.Finding aggregation: Outputs from all specialist skills are combined into the shared audit-result contract.
+This gives every finding a consistent structure, including its severity, evidence, and suggested action.

+7.Recommendations & validation: recommendation-engine converts the detected gaps into prioritized remediation actions. recommendation-validator then checks generated recommendations against the audit context and rejects unsupported output, with safe fallbacks when necessary.

-Finally, `recommendation-engine` creates actions and `recommendation-validator` checks them before the report is written.
-When an optional service or specialist stage is unavailable, the orchestrator records a limitation and keeps the rest of the report whenever possible.
+8.Resilient execution: Specialist stages are isolated through controlled failure handling.
+If an optional AI service, external evidence source, or individual page is unavailable, the orchestrator records the limitation and preserves the valid results produced by the remaining pipeline.

 ## Output